rezaarezvan/AFA-Benchmark/README.md

 ## Full pipeline example using shim2018

 Here is an example pipeline for evaluating the `shim2018` method with two different budgets and two different splits on two different datasets: `cube` and `MNIST`.
-We will use the artifact alias `"example"` in each step to ensure that we use the intended artifacts, and only use a epoch to speed up the process.
-For meaningful results, remove the `epochs=X` argument from the commands below to use the default value instead.
+We will use the artifact alias `"example"` in each step to ensure that we use the intended artifacts, and use the `fast` variant of each dataset config to speed up the process.
+For meaningful results, use the normal variant instead.

-Hydra multiruns (using the `-m` flag) can be used with [Slurm](https://slurm.schedmd.com/) using the [Submitit](https://hydra.cc/docs/plugins/submitit_launcher/) plugin.
-This allows you to run jobs in parallel.
-In this case, append `hydra/launcher=submitit_slurm` to all the multirun commands below.
+By default, Hydra multiruns (using the `-m` flag) are launched with [Slurm](https://slurm.schedmd.com/) using the [Submitit](https://hydra.cc/docs/plugins/submitit_launcher/) plugin.

 ### 0. WandB setup